QAInsights/apache-jmeter-course/course-details.md

 In this course, the bot will teach you the following:

-* Creating your first JMeter test plan
+* Creating first JMeter test plan
 * HTTP Sampler
 * Listeners
 * Data Parameterization